Event Information

 An image of two adaptive cyclists smiling at the camera

-Register for the Rev from Anywhere!
+Can't make it?
+Check out Rev from Anywhere!
 Make your morning bike commute, mountain bike trek, at-home workout, or a ride with friends your own Revolution Ride.
-Folks who choose this option can start or join a team and fundraise like everyone else and you'll be invited to join a live steam of the award ceremony on 5/17.
+Folks who choose this option can start or join a team and fundraise like everyone else and you'll be invited to join a live stream of the award ceremony on 5/17 - and the funds you raise will be matched dollar for dollar (up to a total of $10,000) for all Rev from Anywhere participants.

 BORP is the only organization of its kind in the Bay Area, and for many, it’s their only opportunity to enjoy exercise, outdoor adventure, and community.
 This year, our goal is to raise $225,000 to sustain and grow our programs.
 Every rider, every mile, and every dollar raised brings us closer to reaching that goal.